pyrocko/grond/README.md

 ## Documentation and installation

-Find the documentation and install instructions at https://pyrocko.org/grond/.
+Find the documentation and detailed install instructions at https://pyrocko.org/grond/.

 ## Community and support